Eileen Tell

-Eileen Tell (born December 1, 1966) is an American former tennis player.
+Eileen Tell (born December 1, 1966) is an American tennis player.
 She won a gold medal in doubles at the 1985 Maccabiah Games in Israel.

 Biography

-The daughter of a physicist, Tell grew up in Aberdeen Township, New Jersey and attended Matawan Regional High School.
+Born December 1, 1966, to a physicist, Tell grew up in Aberdeen Township, New Jersey and attended Matawan Regional High School.

-While competing on the professional tour she reached a best singles world ranking of around 120, with wins in WTA Tour tournaments over Camille Benjamin and Lucia Romanov.
+While competing on the professional tour, Tell reached a best singles world ranking of around 120, with wins in WTA Tour tournaments over Camille Benjamin and Lucia Romanov.
 She was a main draw qualifier for the 1985 French Open, losing in the first round to Katerina Maleeva.

 Tell played an unusual match against Steffi Graf at the 1984 North American Open in Livingston, where after getting to match point against the West German decided to forfeit, as she wouldn't have been able to play on in the tournament due to a clash with the U.S. Clay Court Championships.
 The clay court event in Indianapolis was more beneficial in terms of ranking points (she fell in qualifying).

-She won a gold medal in doubles, playing with Ronni Reis, at the 1985 Maccabiah Games in Israel.
+Tell won a gold medal in doubles, playing with Ronni Reis, at the 1985 Maccabiah Games in Israel.

 Following her brief time on tour, Tell went to the University of Texas on a tennis scholarship, but gave up on varsity tennis and in 1988 completed a bachelor's degree, double majoring in economics and math.